The Holy Triune God Works Together for Us

-These are the readings for the Second Sunday in Lent.
+These are the readings for Holy Trinity.

 God’s Word for This Week

 On this Sunday we celebrate the mystery of God being three-in-one, a mystery he reveals both for his glory and on our behalf.
 Isaiah rightly trembled at God’s holiness.
 But to Nicodemus, Jesus reveals something even more profound about the Trinity.
 The Father sent the Son to die in our place; whoever trusts in the Son, by the new birth the Spirit gives, has life with the Trinity forever.

 What did Isaiah have the unique privilege of seeing?

 Isaiah saw God in his heavenly temple.
 Magnificent angels were singing the holiness of the Almighty God, in whose presence Isaiah had been brought.
 (Do you see God’s utter superiority as even holy angels cover their faces and feet before him?
 And do you hear a hint of God being three-in-one, as the angels sing, “Holy, holy, holy” to the One who rules all the angel armies?)